Flotsam3/my-fitness-mate/README.md

 # Technology used

-Main technologies used: HTML, CSS, React, Node.js, Express, MongoDB, chart.js, day.js, jsonwebtoken.
-Furthermore Figma and Trello for the design and project management.
+Main technologies used: *HTML, CSS, React, Node.js, Express, MongoDB, chart.js, day.js, jsonwebtoken*.
+Furthermore *Figma* and *Trello* for the design and project management.